Are you itching to get back to running but don't know where to start?

 What equipment is needed?
 The equipment needed for this program is mostly things you can find around your house (towels, chairs, counter tops/door frames).
 To get the most out of the exercises the following equipment is recommended (in order of importance): small playground ball, resistance band with something to anchor it to, dumbbells, mini band, foam roller and stability ball.
 I recommend anyone who is committed to exercising at home eventually purchase it all.
 However, suggestions for substitutes using items from around your house will be provided for the above, where applicable.

 How long will I have to complete the course?
 While it is designed as a 6-week course, you will have access to the lessons and resources forever.
+Work at your own pace (we'll talk more about what this means in Module 0).
 You can even return following future pregnancies if you want to.
-The only part of the course that is time sensitive is the 10 weeks of access to the "coffee chat" coaching calls.
-This is so that as new moms come into the course, I can ensure that the calls are not overcrowded and can provide the support they need.

 I had my baby years ago but I'm still struggling, will this help?
 Absolutely!
 If you read my story above, I first implemented these strategies nearly 6 years postpartum with my first and saw significant and quick results.
 The exercises and education provided are foundational to effective movement.
 I believe it's best to put the foundations in place early on, but if you have not yet, it's not too late.